PlatosTwin/LawSchoolData/docs/index.markdown

     2020 acceptance rate and yield, as reported by the ABA and made available in convenient format by
     <a href="https://7sage.com/top-law-school-admissions/" target="_blank">7Sage</a>.
 An
     applicant counts as having used LawSchoolData.org to report their applying to or hearing from a given school if they entered at minimum the date they sent their application, their LSAT score, and their GPA.
-Note that,

 </div>